dabid76/movie-saga/README.md

 5: If choice to cancel it will take you back to the movie with the description
 6: If choice was to save the edited it will save the edits and it will take you back to the movie list

+## Built With
+React, Redux, Express, and PostgreSQL (a full list of dependencies can be found in package.json)

 ## Acknowledgement
 Thanks to Prime Digital Academy in Minneapolis who equipped and helped me to make this application a reality.